monarch-initiative/mondo/docs/editors-guide/merging-and-obsoleting.md

 ## Restoring an Obsolete Ontology Term

+_NOTE: these instructions are under development and need further vetting._

+### When to restore or reinstate an ontology term

+_Under development_

 ### Notification
 Create a ticket and end an email notification to the Mondo users google group.